TABLE OF CONTENTS

 However, the center of Biblical Christian philosophy is God.
-That God is to be worshipped and obeyed above all things.
+That God is to be worshiped and obeyed above all things.
 This is in total contrast to Humanism, which states that the center of everything is for man, and mans authority is to be the focus of life.

 Humanism puts man in the place of God, and sets up man to be the idol of worship, as worship is the lifelong of focus and service.
-In short, humanism is a religion of belief system centered of man, or man centeredness.
+In short, humanism is a religion of belief system centered of man, or man centered.